 The next day, Jesus stood in front of the elders, leading priests and teachers of religious law.
 They condemned him for saying he was the Son of God.
 They bound him, led him away and took him to Pilate, the Roman governor.

 When Judas heard that Jesus had been condemned to die, he went back to the leading priests and tried to undo what he had done.
 It was too late.
-He threw the silver coins down, left the Temple and hung himself (Matthew 27:3-5).
+Filled with remorse, he threw the silver coins down, left the Temple and hung himself (Matthew 27:3-5).

 According to the Merriam-Webster dictionary, a “king” is a male monarch of a major territorial unit, especially one whose position is hereditary and who rules for life; or a paramount chief.
-If the word king is capitalized – “King” – it is by definition God or Christ.
-The dictionary actually offers 7 different definitions of the word “king”, including the playing card, the chess piece, the crowned checker, or a kind of salmon.
-The shortest definition and the one I choose again today – God or Christ.
+If the word king is capitalized, it is by definition God or Christ.
+The dictionary actually offers 7 different definitions including the playing card, the chess piece, the crowned checker, or a kind of salmon.

 Defining who was “King of the Jews” was the argument surrounding the trial of Jesus Christ.
 Pilate asked Jesus if he was king of the Jews and Jesus answered, “My Kingdom is not an earthly kingdom.
 If it were, my followers would fight to keep me from being handed over to the Jewish leaders.
 But my Kingdom is not of this world.”

 Pilate said, “So, you are a king?”